-A trained volunteer workforce could accomplish a multitude of tree-care activities, including planting, mulching, watering, and maintenance.
-This would raise the vitality of the urban forest and aid the city.
-A coordinated effort between a volunteer group and the department could also keep the inventory and work maintenance records updated.
+A trained volunteer workforce could accomplish a multitude of tree-care activities, including planting, mulching, watering, and maintenance, and even assist in the inventory and record keeping.
 These records and relationships could be sourced through the forestry website.

 Urban Forestry Board / Advisory Body